Wankel engine: Materials

 As formerly described, the Wankel engine is affected by unequal thermal expansion due to the four cycles taking place in fixed places of the engine.
 While this puts great demands on the materials used, the simplicity of the Wankel makes it easier to use materials such as exotic alloys and ceramics.
 A commonplace method is, for engine housings made of aluminum, to use a spurted molybdenum layer on the engine housing for the combustion chamber area, and a spurted steel layer elsewhere.
 Engine housings cast from iron can be induction-brazed to make the material suitable for withstanding combustion heat stress.

 Among the alloys cited for Wankel housing use are A-132, Inconel 625, and 356 treated to T6 hardness.
 Several materials have been used for plating the housing working surface, Nikasil being one.
 Citroën, Daimler-Benz, Ford, A P Grazen, and others applied for patents in this field.
 For the apex seals, the choice of materials has evolved along with the experience gained, from carbon alloys, to steel, ferritic stainless, ferrotitanium with carbon, and other materials.
 The optimal combination of plating and seal materials was determined experimentally, to obtain the best duration of both the seals and housing.
 For the shaft, steel alloys with little deformation on load are preferred, such as maraging steel.

-Leaded gasoline was the predominant type of gasoline available in the first years of the Wankel engine's development.
-Lead is a solid lubricant, and leaded gasoline is designed to reduce the wearing of seals and housings.
-Early Wankel engines had an oil supply that only provided lubrication where leaded gasoline was insufficient.
-As leaded gasoline was being phased out, Wankel engines needed an increased mix of oil in the fuel to provide lubrication to critical engine parts.
-An SAE paper by David Garside extensively described Norton's choices of materials and cooling fins.